Where to Stay in Rome: A Complete Guide (for First Timers)

 We’ve now done at least four tours with them over our travels the past few years – you can read about our experience on their Colosseum Tour in Rome here.

-Trastevere: Our #1 Recommendation & Favorite Neighborhood
+Trastevere: Our #1 Recommendation for Everyone

 To us, it feels like one the most authentic areas of the city – with winding cobblestone streets opening up onto vibrant piazzas filled with markets and locals going about their day.